shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 #### 3)
 Next, navigate to **Settings** on the left side of the screen and then **Miscellaneous Authentication settings**.
 After you click Edit at the bottom, you’ll want to toggle the **Allow External Users to Create Oauth2 Tokens** option to ***on***.
 Click the blue **Save** button to commit the change.

+## Note
+- This is only needed if using a non-local user within automation controller for the integration.

 <img src="images/tower_settings.png" alt="AAP Settings" title="AAP Settings" width="1000" />

 #### 4)
 The Orlando release of the ServiceNow developer instance does not allow for the self-signed certificate provided by AAP.
 We need to equip our AAP instance with a certificate from a trusted Certificate Authority.
 The easiest way to accomplish this is to SSH into AAP and run the Certbot ACME client in order to generate a certificate from LetsEncrypt (instructions can be found [here](https://letsencrypt.org/getting-started/)).
 It is important to place the contents of the root certificate + the intermediate certificate + the certificate you generate (found at `/etc/letsencrypt/live/<tower domain>/cert.pem`) at the location AAP places its self-signed certificate, `/etc/tower/tower.cert`.
 The LetsEncrypt intermediate certificate can be found [here](https://letsencrypt.org/certs/lets-encrypt-x3-cross-signed.pem.txt).
 You must also replace the contents of `/etc/tower/tower.key` with the contents of `/etc/letsencrypt/live/<tower domain>/privkey.pem`.